-That would be artificial intelligence, or AI.
+That would be artificial intelligence, or A.I.

-Asking if AI is relevant now is like pondering the future of Thomas Edison's new electricity in 1890.
+Asking if A.I is relevant now is like pondering the future of Thomas Edison's new electricity in 1890.

-If you think that AI still belongs in the realm of science fiction, you obviously didn't get the memo.
+If you think that A.I. still belongs in the realm of science fiction, you obviously didn't get the memo.
 It is all around us all the time, 24/7.
 You just don't know it yet.

-Al passed out of the world of "2001: A Space Odyssey's" HAL 9000, Fritz Lang's Metropolis, and the Arnold Schwarzenegger portrayed Terminators a long time ago.
+A.I. passed out of the world of 2001: A Space Odyssey HAL 9000, Fritz Lang's Metropolis, and the Arnold Schwarzenegger portrayed Terminators a long time ago.

-When my pre-teen girls got iPhones for Christmas, the first question they asked the built in Al assistant, Siri, was "Do you have a boyfriend?"
+When my pre-teen girls got iPhones for Christmas years ago, the first question they asked the built-in A.I. assistant Siri was "Do you have a boyfriend?"